urql-graphql/urql/docs/advanced/retry-operations.md

 Talking about increasing the `delay` randomly, `randomDelay` allows us to disable this.
 When this option is set to `false` we'll only increase the time between attempts with the `initialDelayMs`.
 This means if we fail the first time we'll have 1 second wait, next fail we'll have 2 seconds and so on.

-We don't want to infinitely attempt an `operation`, we can declare how many times it should attempt the `operation` with `maxNumberAttempts`.
+We can declare how many times it should attempt the `operation` with `maxNumberAttempts`, otherwise, it defaults to 2.
+If you want it to retry indefinitely, you can simply pass in `Number.POSITIVE_INFINITY`.

 [For more information on the available options check out the API Docs.](../api/retry-exchange.md)